shijie-jin/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
 I am a Ph.D.
-Candidate at Duke University in the Department of Economics.
+Candidate in Economics at Duke University.
 My primary research fields are industrial organization and applied microeconomics.